 2) Demonstrate Impact

-But to really make an impression, to help your audience emotionally invest in your brand, you need to highlight the impact of these accomplishments.
+But to really make an impression, to help your viewer emotionally invest in your brand, you need to highlight the impact of these accomplishments.
 How does your work affect individuals, businesses, communities, or even the world?

 As you frame these successes, you might include data, as well as testimonials, quotes, individual stories, or other information that shows the real impact of your efforts.